Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/synapseanalytics/sample3_integration_testing/tests/integrationtests/README.md

 1. Open VSCode from the **root of the Python project**.
 That is, the root of your VSCode workspace needs to be at `/tests/integrationtests`.
 It should have `.devcontainer` and `.vscode` folders.
 2. Copy `.envtemplate` file as new `.env` file.
 Set the environment variables as listed out in `.envtemplate` file.
 3. In VSCode command pallete (`ctrl+shift+p`), select `Remote-Containers: Reopen in container`.
 First time building the Devcontainer may take a while.
-4. Run `pytest` to run tests.
+4. IN VSCode, navigate to the "Run and Debug" blade and hit the "Play" button to start a test.
+Optionally, in the VSCode bash terminal, run `pytest` to start tests.

 ## Code structure

 The code is organized as follows:

+- `data/` - Files to upload to the ADLS account and trigger the pipeline
+- `dataconnectors/` - Data connector specific fixtures, subdivided into modules.
+- `files/` - Files to use after the pipeline has run for assertions
 - `tests/`
   - `conftest.py` - Common Pytest [Fixtures](https://docs.pytest.org/en/stable/fixture.html).
-  - `dataconnectors/` - Data connector specific fixtures, subdivided into modules.
   - `test_*.py` - contain all test cases
+- `utils/` - Methods related to the pipeline operations